 What are the limitations for LastPass Enterprise users with federated login?

-The following LastPass Enterprise features have limitations that will apply to users whose accounts are configured for federated login using AD FS.
+The following LastPass Enterprise features have limitations that will apply to users whose accounts are configured for federated login using AD FS or Azure AD.

-In this set of instructions, AD FS is defined as the Identity Provider (IdP) used for authentication.
+In this set of instructions, AD FS or Azure AD is defined as the Identity Provider (IdP) used for authentication.

 - No Offline access – The client side (web browser extension) must remain online in order to obtain the user's encryption key and unlock the user's LastPass Vault.
 For this reason, offline login is not available.

-- No One-Time Password – This feature is not available as the Master Password comes from the user's Active Directory (AD FS) environment.
+- No One-Time Password – This feature is not available as the Master Password comes from the user's Active Directory (AD FS or Azure AD) environment.